Amex Cobalt vs. TD Aeroplan Visa Infinite

 • Higher cash advance interest fees

-The TD Aeroplan Visa Infinite Card is one of the best TD credit cards in Canada because it’s such a great deal.
-Cardholders receive steady rewards, a large selection of benefits, and comprehensive travel insurance coverage, all for a moderate annual fee.
+The main reason why the TD Aeroplan Visa Infinite Card is one of the best TD credit cards in Canada is that it's absolutely jam-packed with value, from luxurious Air Canada perks to comprehensive travel insurance coverage.
+Cardholders receive steady, generous Aeroplan rewards for a moderate annual fee.

 Lower returns